thedeanominator/macutil/README.md

 # HEAVY DEVELOPMENT

 - Make a theme that looks good
-- fix references to common script or compile common script functions into the sh files under `scripts/`
+- On sudo elevation, make it so the user can see the password prompt outside terminal
-- Look at creating or installing a package into /Applications or other methods like copying to ~/.local/bin
+- Look at creating or installing a package into /Applications or other methods like copying to ~/.local/bin - _Update: Waiting on Apple Developer License Approval_
-- Realtime verbose output of script execution - Right now, it only shows output AFTER the script has finished executing.

 # Installation